Bill Gates: Climate change and energy

-Gates has been criticised for holding a large stake in Signature Aviation, a company that services emissions-intensive private jets.
+Gates has been criticized for holding a large stake in Signature Aviation, a company that services emissions-intensive private jets.
 In 2019, he began to divest from fossil fuels.
 He does not expect divestment itself to have much practical impact, but says that if his efforts to provide alternatives were to fail, he would not want to personally benefit from an increase in fossil fuel stock prices.
-After he published his book How to Avoid a Climate Disaster, parts of the climate activist community criticized Gate's approach as technological solutionism.
+After he published his book How to Avoid a Climate Disaster, parts of the climate activist community criticized Gates's approach as technological solutionism.
+In 2022, educational streamer Wondrium produced the series "Solving for Zero: The Search for Climate Innovation" inspired by the book.

 In June 2021, Gates's company TerraPower and Warren Buffett's PacifiCorp announced the first sodium nuclear reactor in Wyoming.
 Wyoming Governor Mike Gordon hailed the project as a step toward carbon-negative nuclear power.
 Wyoming Senator John Barrasso also said that it could boost the state's once-active uranium mining industry.

-Gates spent many efforts to make pass the Inflation Reduction Act of 2022 because of his importance to climate.
-He tried to convince Joe Manchin to support a climate bill from the year 2019 and especially in the months before the adoption of the bill.
-The bill should cut the global greenhouse gas emissions in a level similar to "eliminating the annual planet-warming pollution of France and Germany combined" and may help to limit the warming of the planet to 1.5 degrees - the target of the Paris Agreement.
+Gates supported the passage of the Inflation Reduction Act of 2022.
+He tried to convince Joe Manchin to support a climate bill starting in 2019, and especially in the months leading up to the adoption of the bill.
+The bill aimed to cut the global greenhouse gas emissions in a level similar to "eliminating the annual planet-warming pollution of France and Germany combined" and may help to limit the warming of the planet to 1.5 degrees – the target of the Paris Agreement.
 He thanked both Joe Manchin and Chuck Schumer for their efforts in a guest essay in The New York Times, where he said "Inflation Reduction Act of 2022 may be the single most important piece of climate legislation in American history" given its potential to spur development of new technologies.
+Gates gave further insights on climate change in his commencement address at Northern Arizona University on May 6, 2023, where he was bestowed an honorary doctorate.

 Political positions

+In October 2024, The New York Times reported Gates had recently donated $50 million to Future Forward USA Action, a 501(c)(4) organization supporting Kamala Harris's 2024 presidential campaign.
+In response to the report, he did not explicitly address the donation or endorse Harris, but said "this election is different".

 Regulation of the software industry

 In 1998, Gates rejected the need for regulation of the software industry in testimony before the United States Senate.
-During the Federal Trade Commission's (FTC) investigation of Microsoft in the 1990s, Gates was reportedly upset at Commissioner Dennis Yao for "float[ing] a line of hypothetical questions suggesting possible curbs on Microsoft's growing monopoly power".
-According to one source:
+During the Federal Trade Commission's (FTC) investigation of Microsoft in the 1990s, Gates was reportedly upset at then Commissioner Dennis Yao for "float[ing] a line of hypothetical questions suggesting possible curbs on Microsoft's growing monopoly power".